-It is important to understand the 10 most common grammatical errors in order to improve your writing.
+It is important to understand the 10 most grammar mistakes to avoid in order to improve your writing.
 Make sure that you take notes to avoid grammatical errors in the future.

 1. They’re vs. Their vs. There